ethicalhack3r/ethicalhack3r.github.io/_posts/2017-01-28-wpscan-v3-release.markdown

 ### Machine Readable Output

 With the release of WPScan version 3.0 we now have machine readable output in JSON format.
 This was a [much requested feature](https://github.com/wpscanteam/wpscan/issues/198) by our users for obvious reasons.
-It makes WPScan more automate-able and easier to integrate with other software.
+It makes WPScan more automateable and easier to integrate with other software.

 ### Ruby Gem